-I'd be happy to consult your app or website and give feedback relating to branding, color theory, UI elements, user/task flows, research, copy, etc.
+I'd be happy to consult your app or website and give feedback relating to branding, color theory, user/task flows, research, copy, etc.

 My Design Process

-Because of my background in environmental consulting and not design, I have a unique design process that has consistently given me great results.
+Because of my background in consulting, I have a unique design process that has consistently given me great results.